RoamGuru Roam Guru

 Vancouver sits on a fjord.
 The Strait of Georgia opens to the Pacific, but the coastline is protected by Vancouver Island.
 This creates calm waters inside the shelter of the island, perfect for kayaking.

-Deep Cove is the most accessible launch point.
-Rent a kayak from the dock at the end of Gallant Avenue.
-A single kayak is $45 CAD for two hours, a double is $65.
 Paddle north into Indian Arm, a 20-kilometer inlet that ends at a glacier.
 The round trip to the end is 40 kilometers—too far for a half-day rental.
 Paddle for 90 minutes and you reach Raccoon Island, a small rocky outcrop with a beach.
 Harbor seals haul out here.
 They watch you with indifferent eyes.
+The island is 3 kilometers from the launch.
+The water is flat in the morning, wind picks up after 1:00 PM.
+Start early.

 The water is cold year-round.
 The temperature hovers around 8°C. If you flip, you have minutes before hypothermia sets in.
 The rental companies provide wetsuits.
 Wear them.
+Even in August, the water is cold enough to take your breath away.

 The Island Escape

-The island contains some of the best cold-water surfing in North America.
-Tofino, on the west coast, is the hub.
 The beach breaks at Cox Bay and Chesterman Beach work on mid-sized swells.
 Water temperature is 8-10°C. You need a 5/4 wetsuit, boots, gloves, and a hood.
-Rental packages are $40 CAD per day.
-The best surf schools are Surf Sister and Tofino Surf School.
-A three-hour lesson is $99.
+Rental packages are $40 CAD per day at Tofino Surf School, located at 101-645 Campbell Street.
+The shop opens at 8:30 AM.
+A three-hour lesson is $99, including all gear.
+The best surf schools are Surf Sister (1258 Pacific Rim Highway, all-female instructors, lessons $95) and Tofino Surf School (lessons $99, private lessons $175).
+Both shops operate from March through November, weather dependent.

 The waves are smaller than Hawaii or California.
 What Tofino offers is consistency and scenery.
 Storm systems roll in from the Pacific from October through March.
 The surf is biggest in winter, but the water is brutally cold.
 Summer brings smaller, cleaner swells and the occasional orca pod cruising past the lineup.
+The best time for beginners is August and September, when the swells are small and the water is at its warmest—a relative term.

 The Urban Trail Network